marhoy/nrk-download/docs/features.rst

 Features
 ========

-This is a commandline tool to download programs and series from NRK (Norwegian public broadcaster).
-It supports downloading TV, radio and podcast content.
+This is a commandline tool to download content from NRK (Norwegian public broadcaster).
+It supports downloading TV, radio and podcasts.
 The tool is written in Python, and is compatible with Python 2.7 and 3.x.
 It has been tested under Linux, Mac OS X and Windows.

 As of autumn 2018, NRK has started to require a secret key in the header of the API requests.
-This download-tool works even after the restrictions.
+This download-tool works even after those restrictions.
 Users outside of Norway should note that some of the content is geo-restricted.